Long-nosed Luzon forest mouse

 The long-nosed Luzon forest mouse (Apomys sacobianus), also known as the Pinatubo volcano mouse, is a species of rodent in the family Muridae.

 Distribution and habitat

 It is endemic to Mount Pinatubo.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss.

 Rediscovery

-Known only from a single type specimen in a museum collection, a 2021 paper revealed field surveys in 2011 and 2012 found it to be common in its habitat.
+Known only from a single type specimen in a museum collection, a 2021 paper revealed field surveys in 2011 and 2012 that found it to be common in its habitat.